On a class of highly symmetric Markov-Dyck shifts: Introduction

 In this paper we introduce a class of directed graphs, that are built from directed trees, and we study their Markov-Dyck shifts We consider directed trees all of whose edges are pointing away from the root.
 The height of a vertex $V$ of the tree is the length of the path from the root to $V$.
 A directed tree is said to be rotationally homogeneous, if all of its leaves have the same height, and if vertices, that have the same height, have the same out-degree.
 For a finite directed graph $G = G( \mathcal V , \mathcal E )$ denote by $\mathcal F_G$ the set of edges that are the only incoming edges of their target vertices.
 We say that the directed graph $G$ is rotationally homogeneous, if $\mathcal F_G$ is a rotationally homogeneous directed tree, if the source vertex of every edge $e \in \mathcal E \setminus \mathcal F_G$ is a leaf of $\mathcal F_G$, and if all leaves of $\mathcal F_G$ have the same out-degree in $G$.
 The height of a rotationally homogeneous directed tree is the height of the leaves of $\mathcal F_G$.

-In this paper we study measures of maximal entropy, topological entropy, and zeta functions of Markov-Dyck shifts of rotationally homogeneous directed graphs.
+Topological entropy and zeta functions of Markov-Dyck shifts were studied in \cite {KM2}.
+In this paper we study topological entropy and zeta functions of the Markov-Dyck shifts of rotationally homogeneous directed graphs with emphasis on the special features, that appear due to the symmetry of the graphs.
 For the problem of topological conjugacy of rotationally homogeneous directed graphs see \cite {HK}.
 In section 2 we consider rotationally homogeneous directed graphs of height $H(G) > 1$ and in Section 3 of height $H(G)= 1$.
 The directed graphs $G(N), N > 1,$ can be interpreted as rotationally homogeneous directed graphs of height zero.
-From this point of view the results of Sections 2 and 3 extend the results of \cite [Section 4] {Kr1}.
-We show that the Markov-Dyck shifts of rotationally homogeneous directed graphs have two measures of maximal entropy, and we identify for a given rotationally homogeneous directed graph $G$ a companion graph, that has an edge shift with topological entropy equal to the topological entropy of the Markov-Dyck shift of $G$.
+From this point of view Sections 2 and 3 of this paper extend the results and the methods of \cite [Section 4] {Kr1}.
+We show that the Markov-Dyck shifts of rotationally homogeneous directed graphs have two measures of maximal entropy.
+We also identify for a given rotationally homogeneous directed graph $G$ a companion graph, that has an edge shift with topological entropy equal to the topological entropy of the Markov-Dyck shift of $G$.
 As in \cite [Section 4] {Kr1} this involves constructing suitable shift invariant Borel subsets of the Markov-Dyck shift of $G$ and of the edge shift of the companion graph, that yield Borel conjugate Borel dynamical systems.
-By rewriting the formulas of Cardano and Vieta for the solutions of algebraic equations of degree three one obtains expressions for the topological entropy of the Markov-Dyck shifts of rotationally homogeneous directed graphs of height 2 and 5.
-For heights 1 and 3 solving a quadratic equation suffices.
-A Descartes resolvent cubic of a quartic equation offers a way of finding the topological entropy of the Markov-Dyck shifts of rotationally homogeneous directed graphs of height 7.
+From there we obtain by simple means explicit formulas for the topological entropy of the Markov-Dyck shifts of rotationally homogeneous directed graphs of height 2, 3, 4, 5, and 7.

 Given a directed graph $G = G( \mathcal V , \mathcal E )$, set